cortrudolph/SLU_IO_Psych/content/authors/admin/_index.md

   url: "https://www.cortrudolph.com"

 # Short bio (displayed in user profile at end of posts)
 bio: Cort W. Rudolph is an Associate Professor of Industrial & Organizational Psychology at Saint Louis University.
-He received a B.A. from DePaul University, and a M.A. and Ph.D. from Wayne State University.
-Cort’s research focuses on a variety of issues related to the aging workforce, including applications of lifespan development theories, wellbeing and work-longevity, and ageism/generationalism.
-He is a consulting editor for Work, Aging and Retirement and serves on the editorial review boards of the Journal of Managerial Psychology, the Journal of Occupational and Organizational Psychology, Consulting Psychology Journal: Practice and Research, the Journal of Vocational Behavior, and the Journal of Organizational Behavior.

 interests:
 - Work & Aging